mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")

-3. You can view graphs for
+3. You can view graphs for:
-    1. utilization for compute, memory and cache resources
+    1. Utilization for compute, memory, and cache resources
-    2. read and write data transferred over WAN
+    2. Read and write data transferred over the WAN
-4. Detailed statistics for each migrated VM is available in tabular form
+4. Detailed statistics for each migrated VM is displayed in tabular form

 ### Dashboard

-A summarized information of the migration statistics and On-Cloud resource utilization can be found in a single dashboard.

-To view the dashboard data for such VMs
+A summary of the migration statistics and cloud resource utilization can be found in a single dashboard.
+To view this dashboard data:

-1. In the On-Premise vCenter, select the cluster
+1. In the on-premises vCenter, select the cluster.
-2. On the right hand panel, go to Monitor -> HDM -> Cloud Burst -> Dashboard
+2. On the right hand panel, select _Monitor_, followed by _HDM_, _Cloud Burst_, then _Dashboard_.
-3. The migration summary gives the migration statistics and resource usage

 ![alt_text](images/image11.png?classes=content-img "image_tooltip")

-4. Detailed log of migrate and migrate back is also present in tabular form
+4. A detailed log of the migrate and migrate back activities are also displayed in tabular form.

 # HDM Policies